 Deakin will arrange transfers from the airport to the Deakin campus where you will be studying.

 Deakin will arrange suitable accommodation for your stay in Australia.

 Please note you must have already enrolled online before you can get your ID Card.

 If on-campus in Australia – You need to visit Deakin Central to obtain your card.
 You will have your photograph taken and your card will be printed while you wait.
 No charges apply.

 Please bring with you: some form of photo ID such as a passport or driver's licence and your student/staff ID number.

 If off-campus in India – Send a photo (jpeg image, similar to passport – maximum pixel height and width: 1024 x 1024, maximum file size: 256kb) along with a copy of a form of ID you have that includes a photo e.g. passport or drivers licence to firstname.lastname@example.org.

 Instructions on how to reset your Deakin password can be found on our usernames and passwords page.

-Instructions on how to forward your email can be found on our email and calendars page.
+Instructions can be found on our forwarding Deakin emails to other email addresses page.